-Based on the foregoing, and such other examination of law and fact as we have deemed necessary, we are of the opinion that, following the issuance of the Shares upon exchange of the Notes in accordance with the terms of the Notes and the Indenture, the Shares will be legally issued, fully paid, and nonassessable.
+Based on the foregoing and such other examination of law and fact as we have deemed necessary, we are of the opinion that the Common Stock has been duly and validly authorized and, when issued and delivered by the Company upon receipt of the consideration therefor as provided in, and otherwise in accordance with, the Plan and the resolutions of the Company's Board of Directors authorizing the adoption of the Plan and the registration of the offer and sale of the Common Stock, the Common Stock will be legally issued, fully paid and nonassessable.

-The foregoing opinion is based as to matters of law solely on the applicable provisions of the General Corporation Law of the State of Maryland, as currently in effect.
-We express no opinion as to other laws, statutes, ordinances, rules or regulations and we assume no responsibility for the applicability or effect of such laws, statutes, ordinances, rules or regulations of any other jurisdiction.
+The opinion set forth in this letter relates only to the Maryland General Corporation Law.
+We express no opinion as to the laws of another jurisdiction and we assume no responsibility for the applicability or effect of the law of any other jurisdiction.